Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Ablation Studies

 \subsection{Loss Ablation}

 We conduct an ablation study on different components of the loss to assess their impact on the overall training objective (Equation \ref{eq:9}).
 We observe that the addition of the composite audio-based loss ($\mathcal{L}_{i,a+c}^{\dagger}$) slightly improves the performance of the standard audio-image cross-modal retrieval as observed in Table \ref{tab:loss_ablation} and noticeably improves for composed audio-image cross modal retrieval as observed in Table \ref{tab:loss_ablation_composed}.
-Furthermore, the inclusion of an additional image-text loss ($\mathcal{L}_{i,t}^{\dagger}$) does not degrade performance and provides the benefit of accurate retrieval of text as reflected in Table \ref{tab:text_retrieval}, Figure \ref{fig:image2text_retrieval_examples} and our supplemental video.
+Furthermore, the inclusion of an additional image-text loss ($\mathcal{L}_{i,t}^{\dagger}$) does not degrade performance and provides the benefit of accurate retrieval of text as reflected in Table \ref{tab:text_retrieval}, Figure \ref{fig:image2text_retrieval_examples}, and our demo available in our code repository\footnote{\url{https://github.com/mvrl/sat2sound}}.